Tomoyokyou/DNN_HW2/README.md

 Other programs:

-	  After compilation, programs will be in directory "bin/", you can run these programs
+	  After compilation, executables will be in directory "bin/", you can run these programs

 	without argument, they will show usages to you.

 	-svmFeatureGen.app:

 		merge label and features together to generate required format for structured SVM.

+	For training features:

+	command ./svmFeatureGen.app <featureFile> --train <labelFile> <labelMap> <outputFile>

-	since testing features has no label, option --train/--test must be given.
-Provided
+	Since testing features have no label, only feature file is needed:

-	training set, label archieve and label map must be given.
+	command: ./svmFeatureGen.app <featureFile> --test <outputFile>

 	-featNorm.app: